gergelyth/solid-hotel/docs/userdoc/README.md

 Let's take a look at the index page first to familiarize ourselves with the ubiquitous components.

-We find the notification icon on the left of the navigation bar - this component displays the number of notifications the GPA currently recognizes.
-Clicking on the icon brings up the list of such items on the left side of the screen.
-These notification items are clickable and they may perform actions based on the type of the notification.
-This action is indicated by the notification message.
-The type, as well as the time the item the item was constructed, is displayed for each item.
-They are also deletable by clicking on the `Clear` button of the respective notification.
-Clicking anywhere else on the screen closes the displayed list.
+We find the notification icon on the left of the navigation bar - as this component is identical to the one used by the PMS, we detail this in [the shared functionalities reference section](#notifications).

 The authentication button is placed on the right side of the navigation bar.
 The button performs the login or logout operation based on the current status of the user's authentication status.
 More on this functionality in [the Login section](#login).